zio/zio-logging/docs/slf4j1-bridge.md

 title: "SLF4J v1 bridge"
 ---

 It is possible to use `zio-logging` for SLF4J loggers, usually third-party non-ZIO libraries.
-To do so, import the `zio-logging-slf4j-bridge` module for SLF4J v1:
+To do so, import the `zio-logging-slf4j-bridge` module for SLF4J v1 (working with JDK8):

 ```scala
 libraryDependencies += "dev.zio" %% "zio-logging-slf4j-bridge" % "@VERSION@"